goadesign/goa.design/content/design/types.md

 })
 ```

 That same flexibility exists wherever attributes are used.

-Predefined types may be referred to using
-a variable as shown above or using their name, that is `Payload(CreatePayload)` could also be
+Predefined types may be referred to using a variable as shown above or using their name, that is
-written as `Payload("CreatePayload")` because that's the name given in the `CreatePayload` type
+`Payload(CreatePayload)` could also be written as `Payload("CreatePayload")` since `"CreatePayload"`
-definition.
-This makes it possible to define types that depend on each other and not have the `Go`
+is the name given in the `CreatePayload` type definition.
+This makes it possible to define types
-compiler complain about the cycle.
+that depend on each other and not have the `Go` compiler complain about the cycle.

 ## Media Types